• Skip to primary navigation

 4 handfuls arugula

 • Loosen the salmon tartare from the container by placing it upside down on top of the greens, and tapping on the bottom.
 It should then slide out when you lift the container.
-If this doesn't work, shake it gently up and down until the tartar slides out.
+If this doesn't work, shake it gently up and down until the tartare slides out.

-1 red onion, ½ organic lemon, 4 sprigs of dill
+1 red onion, ½ lemon, 4 sprigs of dill

 Equipment (may contain affiliate links)